LouisOuellet/combine-pdf/README.md

 ## Content

  - service.php : a PHP script that reads an IMAP mailbox and combine all PDF(x) and send them back combined.
- - service : a BASH script that executes combine.php in a loop.
+ - service : a BASH script that executes service.php in a loop.
  - init : a SHELL script to be placed in /etc/init.d/ to launch the service script in the background.
  - settings.json : A JSON file that stores all scripts settings